wilkiehoare66/On-the-sum-of-a-prime-and-a-square-free-number-coprime-to-integers-with-at-most-five-prime-factors/README.md

 ### The toggles

+Proposition 4.1 is sharpened in two independent ways: the Brun-Titchmarsh loss factor is weighted pointwise across the sieve range rather than replaced by its endpoint value, and the coprimality condition is retained inside that range rather than discarded.
+Proposition 4.3 carries the first of these.
+Neither touches the main term, the short-range error, or any imported estimate.

-`ComputeRkBound.py` and `ComputeBqBound.py` each carry a flag (`SHARPEN`, `SHARPEN_B`) restoring the unsharpened form of its proposition.
-With both set to `False` the scripts reproduce the published three-prime constants exactly:
+`ComputeRkBound.py` and `ComputeBqBound.py` each carry a flag (`SHARPEN`, `SHARPEN_B`) restoring the unsharpened form of its proposition, so that a reader can switch the sharpenings off and see exactly what they are worth:

 | quantity | unsharpened | sharpened |
 |---|---|---|